7 layers. Each passes data to the one above or below.

 | Network Access | 1, 2 |

-As data travels down the stack it gets encapsulated, meaning each layer wraps it with its own header.
-On the receiving end, each layer strips its header off as data travels back up.
+Data going down the stack gets encapsulated — each layer wraps it with a header.
+Going back up, each layer strips its header off.

 | CIDR | Subnet Mask | Usable Hosts |